jcjzl/Living-in-Boca-Raton/materials_soybean.md

 During the process of making tofu, when the soy milk was heated, some light materials float to the surface and form a piece of film which is called tofu skin.
 It is rich in protein and oil with the texture of meat or mushroom.
 It can serves as meat in vegetarian diet.

 ![Tofu Skin](tofu_skin.jpeg)*Tofu skin*

+Befor cooking, tofu skin should be soaked in warm water for about an hour.
+It is suitable for stew.